adamTheWordUnderscoreWillis/VillageHallEventsApp/README.md

 To test the endpoints change directory to server and run this command:
 >npm test

-It will connect you to the test database in mongo db and it reseeds itself all by itself before each test.
+It will connect you to the test database in mongo Db and it reseeds itself all by itself before each test.

 ### Minimum requirements
 The project was built using the following versions of packages.
 It is recommended that these are the minimum versions.